VLP: A Survey on Vision-Language Pre-training: Pre-training Objectives

 \subsection{Vision-Language Contrastive Learning}

-Vision-Language Contrastive Learning (VLC) predicts the matched vision-language pairs from $N \times N$ possible vision-language pairs given a batch of $N$ vision-language pairs.
+Vision-Language Contrastive Learning (VLC)~\cite{li2021align} also aims to align vision and language.
+Different VLM, VLC predicts the matched vision-language pairs from $N \times N$ possible vision-language pairs given a batch of $N$ vision-language pairs.
 Note that there are $N^2-N$ negative vision-language pairs within a training batch.
 VLP models use the visual representation of the special visual token \texttt{[CLS$_V$]} and the textual representation of the special textual token \texttt{[CLS$_T$]} to denote the aggregated representation of the vision and language, respectively.
 VLP models compute the softmax-normalized vision (image or video)-to-text similarity and text-to-vision similarity and leverage cross-entropy losses over vision-to-text and text-to-vision similarities to update themselves.
 The similarity is often implemented by dot products.
+The formal definitions are as follows:

+where $I$. $T$ denotes the images and texts, $s(\cot)$ denotes the similarity function and $\tau$ denotes temperature coefficient. $y^{v2t}$ and $y^{t2v}$ denote the labels of vision2text retrieval and text2vision retrieval.